Cerapter/naon/README.md

   - `emote: String`: the emote to change to.
   No defaults.
   Invalid emotes are displayed as a 'missingno' as with pre-2.7.
+  - `anim: String`: the name of the animation that should play once, without looping, before the emote itself appears.
+  No defaults.
+  As with `emote`, invalid animations are to be displayed as a "missigno", and be considered immediately finished, having no actual animation.
+  This can be used to ignore this value.
+  - `stall: bool`: if `true`, the client should not continue interpreting the IC message further until the animation has played completely.
+  If `true`, and the animation does not finish by the time the IC message is over, the IC message is nevertheless considered finished, and a new one may be interpreted.
+  If `false`, play the animation, but continue interpreting the IC message.
+If need be, default to the last defined `emote`.
+  If `false`, and the animation is playing, and a new `"emote"` is defined before the animation has finished, switch to the new one.

+  With one exception (see below), **this must be the first `ICPiece` in an IC message.**
 - `"text"`
   - `text: String`: the text to insert into the message, that will be displayed in the message box.